 The picture below is a diagrammatic representation of what a human being is comprised of.

 When a person dies the physical body ceases to exist.
-However, the rest of his existence or consciousness continues.
+However, the rest of the existence or consciousness continues.
 The existence of the person minus the physical body is known as the subtle body (linga-dēha) and it comprises of the mental, causal (intellect) and supracausal (subtle ego) bodies.
-This subtle body then goes to one of the 13 subtle planes of existence other than the Earth plane.
+In the afterlife, this subtle body then goes to one of the 13 subtle planes of existence other than the Earth plane.

-2. The 14 planes of existence in the Universe
+2. Where we go after death: 14 planes of existence in the Universe

 There are 14 main planes of existence in the Universe.
-Seven of them are positive planes of existence and seven are negative planes of existence.
-The seven negative planes of existence are commonly known as Hell (Pātāl).
-There are numerous sub-planes within these main planes of existence.
+Seven of them are positive and seven are negative.
+The seven negative planes are commonly known as Hell (Pātāl).
+There are numerous sub-planes within these main planes.

-Seven positive planes of existence: The planes of existence occupied mostly by living persons and subtle bodies doing righteous deeds and engaged in spiritual practice according to the positive path of spiritual practice are known as the seven positive planes of existence or saptalok.
+Seven positive planes of existence: Occupied mostly by living persons and subtle bodies after death doing righteous deeds and engaged in spiritual practice according to the positive path of spiritual practice, they are also known as the seven positive regions or saptalok.
 By positive path, we mean the orientation of spiritual practice is towards God-realisation, which is the ultimate in spiritual growth.

-The Earth plane is the only physical plane of existence in the Universe and is also the first plane of existence in the hierarchy of the positive planes of existence in the Universe.
+The Earth plane is the only physical plane of existence in the Universe and is also the first one in the hierarchy of the positive planes in the Universe.

 Refer to the article on, ‘What is a ghost’?

-Sub planes of existence of Hell (Narak): Every plane of existence of Hell has a sub-plane known as Narak.
-For example, the first plane of existence of Hell will have within it a sub-plane that is known as the first Narak.
+Sub planes of Hell (Narak): Every region of Hell has a sub-plane known as Narak.
+For example, the first level of Hell will have within it a sub-plane that is known as the first Narak.
 Narak is reserved for the worst ghosts (demons, devils, negative energies, etc.) in Hell.
-The ghosts (demons, devils, negative energies, etc.) occupying the first Narak face more severe punishment and for a longer duration than those occupying the first plane of existence of Hell.
+The ghosts occupying the first Narak face more severe punishment and for a longer duration than those occupying the first level of Hell.

 The diagram below shows the 14 planes of existence in the Universe.

 1. For the sake of simplicity, though we have shown the planes of existence one on top of the other in this diagram, in reality they are around us in all directions.
 It’s just that Earth being the physically tangible plane is seen; whereas the other planes are progressively more and more subtle and hence invisible to the gross eye.
-In fact different people, though living on the Earth plane experience thoughts and emotions corresponding to the different planes of existence as per their spiritual level or thoughts.
+In fact different people, though living on the Earth plane experience thoughts and emotions corresponding to the different planes as per their spiritual level or thoughts.
 For example Saints, i.e. spiritually evolved people beyond the 70% spiritual level, lead an existence corresponding to the positive planes of existence of Heaven and beyond.
-In contrast a person planning theft experiences thoughts corresponding to the 1st plane of Hell, one planning some act aimed at harming others at 2nd plane of Hell and so on and a person planning murder experiences thoughts corresponding to the 7th plane of Hell.
-However no 2 planes of existence can be expereinced simultaneously, i.e. a person cannot experience thoughts corresponding to 2 different planes, e.g. Heaven and Mahārlok.
+In contrast a person planning theft experiences thoughts corresponding to the 1st plane of Hell, one planning some act aimed at harming others at the 2nd plane of Hell and so on.
+A person planning murder experiences thoughts corresponding to the 7th plane of Hell.
+However no 2 planes can be experienced simultaneously, i.e. a person cannot experience thoughts corresponding to 2 different planes, e.g. Heaven and Mahārlok.

 2. The Nether region (Bhuvarlok) to be precise is a region that is aligned away from God.
-We have however depicted it as a positive plane as subtle bodies from this region still have a chance to be born on Earth to progress spiritually.
+We have however depicted it as a positive plane as after death, the subtle bodies from this region still have a chance to be born on Earth to progress spiritually.